Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown

-Here we introduce a minimal lattice-gauge formulation of a dimensionally mismatched Kondo lattice, motivated by a sign-problem-free setting of a spin-$\tfrac12$ chain coupled to two-dimensional Dirac electrons~\cite{danu2020kondo}.
-Using determinant quantum Monte Carlo~\cite{blankenbecler1981monte,assaad2008world}, we identify a Kondo-coherent regime and a Kondo-breakdown regime from the composite-fermion spectrum, and we compute the optical conductivity along the chain by analytically continuing current--current correlations~\cite{Sandvik1,beach2004identifying,SHAO20231}.
+Here we introduce a minimal compact and unconstrained U(1) lattice gauge model motivated by parton formulations of dimensionally mismatched Kondo-Heisenberg systems \cite{danu2020kondo}.
+Using determinant quantum Monte Carlo~\cite{blankenbecler1981monte,assaad2008world}, we identify Kondo-coherent and Kondo-breakdown regimes from the composite-fermion spectrum, and we compute the optical conductivity along the chain by analytically continuing current--current correlations~\cite{Sandvik1,beach2004identifying,SHAO20231}.
 This provides controlled transport fingerprints of orbital selectivity across a pristine Kondo-breakdown transition.